Projects in Development

 Paradigm Wars

-An original three-part science fiction movie that pits the Dark Age of the Declining Industrial Age against an emerging Age of Sustainable Bio-Technology.
-A proposed Business Model for the films includes the concurrent design and release of an electronic game by the same name, Paradigm Wars.
+An original three-part science fiction series that could well support a movie.
+It pits the Dark Age of the Declining Industrial Age against an emerging Age of Sustainable Bio-Technology.
+A proposed Business Model for films includes the concurrent design and release of an electronic game by the same name, Paradigm Wars.

 Working Hypothesis and Interpretation